openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/README.md

     -d_ag "<device>"           Target device for Age/Gender Recognition network (CPU, GPU, FPGA, or MYRIAD).
 The demo will look for a suitable plugin for a specified device.
     -d_hp "<device>"           Target device for Head Pose Estimation network (CPU, GPU, FPGA, or MYRIAD).
 The demo will look for a suitable plugin for a specified device.
     -d_em "<device>"           Target device for Emotions Recognition network (CPU, GPU, FPGA, or MYRIAD).
 The demo will look for a suitable plugin for a specified device.
     -d_lm "<device>"           Target device for Facial Landmarks Estimation network (CPU, GPU, FPGA, or MYRIAD).
-Demo will look for a suitable plugin for device specified.
+The demo will look for a suitable plugin for device specified.
     -n_ag "<num>"              Number of maximum simultaneously processed faces for Age/Gender Recognition network (default is 16)
     -n_hp "<num>"              Number of maximum simultaneously processed faces for Head Pose Estimation network (default is 16)
     -n_em "<num>"              Number of maximum simultaneously processed faces for Emotions Recognition network (default is 16)